 As well as first-aid training, you cannot check out specialized CPR training; learn more to find out just how worthwhile this skill can be.

-There will be times where an idea doesn’t work out, and there will be times when they do.
+There will be times when an idea doesn’t work out, and there will be times when they do.
 You mustn’t be seen as a person who only shows up when everything has gone well.
-Instead, you should be known as showing up at all times.
+Instead, you should be known for showing up at all times.

 You are following through on ideas and intelligence to bring projects to fruition.